Gear Guides

 The Advantages of Combo Length

-On the other hand, same-length irons have addressed many of the consistency issues stemming from variable-length sets.
-However, players with slower club head speeds may struggle to achieve the desired height, spin, and carry distance with 4, 5, or 6 irons at a 7 iron length.
-Additionally, shorter players may find it challenging to adapt to playing wedges at a 7 iron length.
+On the other hand, same-length irons address many consistency issues associated with variable-length sets.
+However, players with slower clubhead speeds may struggle to achieve the desired height, spin, and carry distance with 4-, 5-, or 6-irons at a 7-iron length.
+Additionally, shorter players may find it challenging to adapt to playing wedges at a 7-iron length.

 A set of irons/wedges can be divided into two categories: scoring clubs and long approach clubs.